-But once the employer has obtained the PWD, and gone through a careful process of advertising and recruiting for the job you are being offered, which process culminates in the employer determining that there are no qualified U.S. workers willing and available to take your job, the employer will then fill out and submit Form 9089 to the DOL.
+But once the employer has obtained the PWD, and gone through a careful process of advertising and recruiting for the job the foreign national is being offered, which process culminates in the employer determining that there are no qualified U.S. workers willing and available to take this particular job, the employer will fill out and submit Form 9089 to the DOL.

 If all goes well, the DOL will issue a permanent labor certification in response.
-That allows your employer to submit a petition to U.S. Citizenship and Immigration Services (USCIS) on Form I-140.
-Then, once the I-140 petition is approved, you will be allowed to go forward with your own portion of the application for a U.S. green card - although some people may be able to submit both forms concurrently.
+That allows the employer to submit a petition on the foreign national's behalf to U.S. Citizenship and Immigration Services (USCIS) on Form I-140.
+If and when an I-140 petition is approved on your behalf, you will be allowed to go forward with your own portion of the application for a U.S. green card (although some people may be able to submit both forms concurrently).

-The employer will need, with your help, to provide specifications on your work experience, background training, educational attainment, and the skills and experience that make you well-suited for the job.
+The employer will need, with your help, to provide specifications on your work experience, background training, educational attainment, any certifications you received, and the skills and experience that make you well-suited for the job.
 You'll need to sign the form declaring that the information you provided is truthful.

 The employer has the option to file the form electronically or by mail, but the DOL much prefers online filing.
 No fee is required.